-Tomorrow brings in the Chinese New Year of 2021.
-I’ve always found feng shui an interesting subject as it gives some good practical advice when dealing with our homes and spaces.
-Feng Shui is such a complex subject but I decided to keep it simple and stick with basics for bedroom.
+I’ve always found Feng Shui an interesting subject as it gives some good practical advice when dealing with our homes and spaces.
+Feng Shui is such a complex subject I know only the basics but theres so much more that goes into it.
+Marie Diamond is a good teacher on Feng Shui.

 If you have the bedroom space you should leave room for walkways on both sides of the bed, instead of having the bed pushed to one side of the wall.
 The spaces of either side of the bed represents male and female energies and this should be balanced which is why it’s best to have the bed in the middle.
-If you have a partner this allows for both of you to have your separate space.
+If you have a partner this allows for both of you to have your separate space for getting in and out of bed.

 3. A Headboard